Welpy-cw/Open-by-Message-ID/README.md

 Add-On for Thunderbird 127+

-Interpret different URIs as Message-IDs and open them from the message database, from a news server, or in a web browser.
+For any 'mid', 'mailto', 'news', or 'nntp' URI that may contain a Message-ID, this adds menu items to the context menu to attempt to open the message for that ID from the message database, from a news server, or in a web browser.